simon-rechermann/putty_rs_async/README.md

-# How to use putty-rs
+# putty-rs

+putty-rs is a rust clone of [putty](https://www.putty.org/).
+The complete documentation is available in docs/index.adoc

 ## Usage